 His chapter on improving aid is somewhat underwhelming, though that is unsurprising given the complexity of the subject and the fact that Singer is looking at the matter from an ethical point of view rather than strictly an economic one.
 He does raise the important issue of trade barriers and agricultural subsidies provided by rich countries to support their own agriculture sectors, which have major consequences on poorer countries.

 He seems set in the view, though, that the most important use of aid is the alleviation of poverty rather than broader political or economic goals to promote growth.
 (For more information on the failings of foreign aid to Africa, I would strongly urge anyone interested to read Dambisa Moyo’s excellent and hard-hitting book, Dead Aid.)

-Furthermore, Singer’s focus is on alleviating extreme poverty, but he makes little mention of the other causes people surely ought to be concerned about (human trafficking and climate change being the two most obvious ones in my mind).
+Furthermore, Singer’s focus is on alleviating extreme poverty, but he makes little mention of other important causes (human trafficking and climate change being the two most obvious ones in my mind).

 Whatever its failings, the book is still worth a read, if only because it is part of an important debate that the world should be having.
 That is, the obligation of the rich to help the poor.
 Singer’s book encourages the reader to examine their own life and the contribution that they are—or could be—making to the world.